tanvirahmedme/tanvirahmedme.github.io/_projects/1_project.md

     The annotated enclosure design (latch, belt loop, rubber seal, mounting points), the printed housing with the board seated inside, and the finished collar on a high-visibility nylon strap with a side-release buckle.
 </div>

-## Field deployment & data collection
+## Field deployment and data collection

 The collar was deployed on a steer at the Freeman Center across three multi-hour sessions, logging IMU and GNSS data at 10 Hz to onboard storage.
-Two time-synced cameras recorded the paddock so every sensor window could be matched against video ground truth for behavior labeling — yielding roughly **395,000 raw samples** hand-labeled into four behavior classes.
+Two time-synced cameras recorded the paddock so every sensor window could be matched against video ground truth for behavior labeling, yielding roughly **356,000 raw samples** hand-labeled into four behavior classes.

 <div class="row justify-content-sm-center">